swift-on-server/articles/Sources/Articles/Documentation.docc/2024/beginners-guide-to-protocol-buffers-and-grpc-with-swift/beginners-guide-to-protocol-buffers-and-grpc-with-swift.md

 5. The `DeleteTodo` method removes a todo, taking a `TodoID` as input and returning an empty response.
 6. The `CompleteTodo` method toggles the completion status of a todo, taking a `TodoID` as input and returning the updated `Todo`.

-It’s possible to generate the entire gRPC service protocol from this file using the protoc command.
-Simply run the following command:
+It's possible to generate the complete gRPC service protocol directly from the `todo_service.proto` file using the `protoc` command.
+To do so, simply run the following command in the same directory as your proto file:

 ```sh
 protoc \